glenco/lensed/README.md

-This is the published website of lensed at http://glenco.github.io/lensed.
+This is the published website of Lensed at http://glenco.github.io/lensed.